lauri-codes/PiGun-1/README.md

 # PiGun-1

 This is the software for PiGun (model 1), a DIY infra-red lightgun for modern systems.
 PiGun runs on a PiZero W with PiCamera V2.1 NoIR, and connects to the host computer via classic bluetooth.
-It appears to the host as an HID joystick.
+It appears to the host as an HID joystick (2-axis, 8-buttons).

+This is a rendering of the current PiGun model 1 CAD model:

+![alt text][buttons]

+[buttons]: https://github.com/fullmetalfelix/PiGun-1/3DModels/PG-1F/buttons.png "PiGun model 1 buttons layout"

 ## Compile the Code